 They'd spent the rest of that stormy day and night in his trailer and the rest of those three weeks in a strange version of heaven.
 Not the mud or the long days following the workers around the construction site made any difference to her sense of being in absolutely the only place she ever wanted to be.
 During the day they were exactly what they'd been before, but at night…

 But most good things come to an end.

 His hand tightened on hers and suddenly she could hear him breathing and her body burst into being as surely as that lightning bolt.

 It was Brazil all over again and it was too late to stop it.

 ‘I’ll turn on the light,’ he muttered.

 ‘No!’
 She reached out, her hand closing on the soft cotton shirt, soaked in his heat,

-Beyond him she saw the outline of a large bed and realized this wasn't a sitting room but his room.
-The thought of him lying on that enormous bed, watching the night sky, probably naked as he'd been in Brazil, hit her harder than the explosion of lightning and thunder.
-She curled her fists into the fabric of his shirt, her fingers scraping against the hard muscles underneath, and moved closer, breathing the musk scent of his skin.
+Beyond him she saw the outline of an enormous bed and realized this wasn't a sitting room but his room.
+The thought of him lying on there, watching the night sky, probably naked as he'd been in Brazil, hit her harder than the explosion of lightning and thunder.
+She curled her fists into the fabric of his shirt, her fingers scraping against the hard muscles underneath, and she moved closer, breathing the musk scent of his skin.

 ‘Sophie…’ his voice was caught by the crash of thunder but she heard it down to her toes, curling through her like the finest wine, filling her and emptying her.
 ‘If you don’t step back I’m going to fuck you right here in full sight of the heavens.
 This isn’t a game.’